nachiket-p/node-red-contrib-onesignal/README.md

   Node-RED node for push notifications.
 </h3>
 <p>
+    A node for sending push notifications using OneSignal.
+It currently supports subset of the OneSignal features.
-    A node which is capable enough to send push notification on following platforms.
+    Right now, It allows to send notification on following platform:
     <ul>
         <li>
             <b>WEB</b>